Art: The UDC Edge

 Curriculum and Requirements in the Art Program

-The Bachelor’s Degree in Art program offers courses in conceptual thinking, drawing, design, photography and digital media.
+The art program offers courses in conceptual thinking, drawing, design, photography, and digital media.
 Advanced studio and art history courses help students synthesize diverse art techniques and theories.

-Transfer students, including those coming from UDC’s Community College, can submit an application and portfolio to be considered for admission into the four-year program.
-Students must submit their application through the Registrar’s office, meet the requirements (including a”C” average or higher), and successfully complete the portfolio review to be admitted.
+Transfer students, including those from UDC’s Community College, can submit an application and portfolio to be considered for admission into the four-year program.
+Students must submit their application through the Registrar’s Office, meet the requirements (including a”C” average or higher), and successfully complete the portfolio review to be admitted.

 The faculty takes a pragmatic approach to teaching art.
 All students develop a professional portfolio and résumé in their senior year, with the opportunity to participate in a senior practicum to gain experience in their creative field.

 Students can choose from the following degree options:

-- Studio Art (BA, 120 credits) – Including advanced studio courses in the areas of painting, sculpture, printmaking, ceramics, and figure drawing
+- Studio Art (BA, 120 credits) – Includes advanced studio courses in the areas of painting, sculpture, printmaking, ceramics, and figure drawing

-- Graphic Design (BA, 120 credits) – Including communication design courses that explore logos, posters, digital typography, web design, illustration, and animation
+- Graphic Design (BA, 120 credits) – Includes communication design courses that explore logos, posters, digital typography, web design, illustration, and animation

-- Photography (BA, 120 credits) – Including darkroom and digital photography classes, as well as exposure to photographic lighting, commercial photography, and experimental photography
+- Photography (BA, 120 credits) – Includes darkroom and digital photography classes, as well as exposure to photographic lighting, commercial photography, and experimental photography

 Student Organizations and Activities in the Art Program

 Student organizations within the UDC Art Program provide opportunities for connection, collaboration, and the exchange of creative ideas.
 The UDC Art Student Union and the UDC Photo Club bring students together for social events, field trips, presentations by guest lecturers, and network within their creative discipline.

 Faculty Spotlight: UDC Art Program

 Iwan Bagus (BA, M.Sc, MA), Assistant Professor, is a commercial, editorial and fine art photographer whose work has been published and exhibited nationally and internationally.

-Rukman Niyangoda (BA, MFA), Assitant Professor has spent over 15 years in the graphic design industry as an art director/web designer.
+Rukman Niyangoda (BA, MFA), Assistant Professor has spent over 15 years in the graphic design industry as an art director/web designer.
 His works have been published nationally and internationally.

 Career Pathways and Prospects